GiteonCaulfied/ProgrammerPlus/Report.md

 *Programmer+ is a social communication application specifically targeting programmers.
 Programmer+ provides a social platform to realize the exclusive social communication between programmers, *which can form their own social circle and make the social circle more specialized.
 Programmer+ has the function of posting to realize the exchange of ideas and daily life between programmers.
 The private
 *message function allows programmers to have more in-depth communication, such as discussing some programming problems or new ideas.
 The official account of the software will hold some offline activities
-*to achieve better communication between users.The long-term goal is to build this application into an exclusive research social platform for the computer area.
+*to achieve better communication between users.
+The long-term goal is to build this application into an exclusive research social platform for the computer area.

 ![AppDiagram](./assets/Description.jpg)